rafaelbco/rbco.nautilusscripts/README.txt

 Introduction
 ============

-This package provide some scripts for Gnome's Nautilus.
+This package provide some scripts for Nautilus, the Gnome file manager application.